CFOSLS/scripts/README.md

 # scripts
-Visualization scrips which can be used for creating a series of pictures in ParaView, e.g., coming from AMR setup.
+Visualization scrips which can be used to create a series of pictures in ParaView, e.g., coming from AMR setup.
 The scripts are designed to work for vector or scalar data in *.vtk format which have been produced by CFOSLS/mfem visualization routines.
 For example, look at CFOSLS/mfem/examples/cfosls_hyperbolic_adref_Hcurl_new.cpp with output_solution = true, which produces the correct input data.